 What is the prognosis and life expectancy for a person with COPD?

-– People with mild COPD (stage 1) have a very good prognosis and may have a relatively normal life expectancy, but this decreases as the severity of the staging increases.
+People with mild COPD (stage 1) have a good prognosis and may have a relatively normal life expectancy, but this decreases as disease severity increases.

-– People with COPD who are admitted to an ICU have a 24 per cent mortality rate, which can double for people over the age of 65.
+– People with COPD who are admitted to an ICU may have up to a 24% mortality rate, which can double for people 65 years and older.

-– A COPD patient who receives a lung transplant has a five-year average life expectancy (provided that there are no further complications).
+– A COPD patient who receives a lung transplant has a median survival of 5.2 years, provided that there are no further complications.

 Our mission is to bring hope, healing, and a personalized plan to every patient we meet.
 We believe the caring hands and expertise of our doctors along with our proven protocols provide the best possible outcomes.
 We follow the highest ethical international standards offering transparency, honesty, and clinical accuracy.